kennyderek/ROS_bots/README.md

 To build project:
+- the program was written in Python 2.7.12 (the only way my linux VM works) For python 3.5, the print statements in the code will need to be changed to include parenthesis.
+  Print statements are located in observer.py and runner.py in the scripts folder.

--create a catkin_ws if one is not already created (follow instructions here: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+-create a catkin_ws if one is not already created (I used ROS kinetic) (follow instructions here: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

 -in the src folder of your workspace, enter 'git clone https://github.com/kennyderek/ROS_bots.git' on terminal